-Actuarial Cost Method Projected Unit Credit

-Amortization Method Closed level dollar for the remaining unfunded liability year plus the assumed investment return, adjusted by 10% of the amount that the value exceeds or is less than the market value at the end of the year.
+Actuarial Cost Method Projected unit credit Amortization Method Closed level dollar for the remaining unfunded liability Remaining Amortization Period Varies for the bases, with a net effective amortization period of 10 years Asset Valuation Method Sum of actuarial value at beginning of year and the cash flow during the year plus the assumed investment return, adjusted by 10% of the amount that the value exceeds or is less than the market value at the end of the year.
 The actuarial value is adjusted, if necessary, to be within 20% of market value.
+Actuarial Assumptions: Net investment rate of return Projected salary increases Cost of living adjustments 7.375% 2.25% plus service based merit increases 1.70%